PRODUCTS YOU MAY BE INTERESTED IN

 We will look at what is a customer service interview and you might think, “Well, I know what a customer service interview is.”
 But I would say, do you?
 I’m sure you do have a good knowledge, but if you have an understanding of what a customer service interview is and the reason why they’re actually interviewing you, then you have a better chance of giving them the information and the presentation that they require.

-Well, they basically generally take place at a test center, or the company organization headquarters, or the shop or place that you’re actually going for the interview.
+We will also look at whereabouts they take place.
+They basically generally take place at a test center, or the company organization headquarters, or the shop or place that you’re actually going for the interview.
 So, you’ll actually be, generally, going along to the place where you will probably be employed.
-That is unless, of course, the company decided to outsource the interview to a recruitment agency; you might have to go to a different test center.
+That is unless, of course, the company decided to outsource the interview to a recruitment agency; you might have to go to a different test.

 What are they looking for?